andrewruban/webpagetest/README.md

 apt install docker-compose
 ```

-## RUN setup.sh script or do MANUAL step below

 # Start webpagetest on private server via docker-compose and use cron to clear test results by schedule